IBM/presto-iceberg-lab/docs/lab-2/README.md

 ![empty minio](../images/empty-minio.png)

-Enter the name `test-bucket` and create the bucket.
+Enter the name `warehouse` and create the bucket.
+The name of the bucket must be `warehouse` in this case because that is the value that we passed to the REST server on container start for the catalog warehouse (`CATALOG_WAREHOUSE=s3://warehouse/`).

 That's it!
 You can view the empty bucket in the "Object brower".
 Now our s3 object store is ready for use.
 Let's move to the next section to start creating Iceberg tables in Presto.

 <img src="https://count.asgharlabs.io/count?p=/lab2_presto_iceberg_page">